MBD Consultants, LLC dba XG Consultants Group, Inc.

 - To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by us is among the assets transferred.

-In addition, the Company may compile statistical information concerning the usage of the Site or our Applications.
+In addition, the Company may compile statistical information concerning the usage of the Site.
 This information allows the Company to monitor its utilization and continuously improve quality.
-Examples of this information with respect to the Site and our Applications would include, but not be limited to, the number of visitors, the patterns of traffic flowing through, the length of time spent on the Site or our Applications, or in particular sections or pages, the other sites that refer visitors, the pages Users frequently use as entry and exit points, utilization of the browser and operating systems and versions used by Users.
+Examples of this information with respect to the Site would include, but not be limited to, the number of visitors, the patterns of traffic flowing through, the length of time spent on the Site, or in particular sections or pages, the other sites that refer visitors, the pages Users frequently use as entry and exit points, utilization of the browser and operating systems and versions used by Users.

-In order to compile this information, the Company may collect and store your IP address, your operating system version, your browser version, the pages you visit, the length of time you spend, the site from which you linked to ours, search terms you used in search engines which resulted in you linking to the Site, etc. While all of this information can be associated with the IP address your computer had while you visited the Site or Application, it will not be associated with you as an individual, or associated with any other information you may submit, or that Company may store about you for any other purposes unless you have logged into our Site with an established account login and password or accessed our page through a Customer provided link.
+In order to compile this information, the Company may collect and store your IP address, your operating system version, your browser version, the pages you visit, the length of time you spend, the site from which you linked to ours, search terms you used in search engines which resulted in you linking to the Site, etc. While all of this information can be associated with the IP address your computer had while you visited the Site, it will not be associated with you as an individual, or associated with any other information you may submit, or that Company may store about you for any other purposes unless you have logged into our Site with an established account login and password or accessed our page through a Customer provided link.

 - During a Site visit, when you call us, or when you visit us at one of our locations or events.